Counter-castle: Purpose

 Trebuchets were used in sieges from the early 13th century.
 Large catapults had a range of about 400 to 500 metres.
 However, only wealthy feudal lords could finance the use of such a large, costly siege engine or even the construction of a counter-castle.

 Only occasionally did the attackers have the time and financial resources to build their fortress of stone.
 Rare examples are Ramstein Castle, the Rauschenburg at Mermuth in the Hunsrück and Trutzeltz Castle.
 The last-named was built during the Eltz Feud as a counter-castle to Eltz.
 The Rauschenburg was also built in connection with the Eltz Feud as counter castle to the castles of Ehrenburg, Waldeck and Schöneck.

 In the majority of known cases, siege castles were abandoned after the fighting and fell into disrepair.
 Sometimes the lord of the formerly besieged castle was given the counter-castle in a peace agreement or even took it over as a fief, as in the case of Trutzeltz Castle.
 In exceptional cases, such structures were - when the conquest was successful - expanded into independent castles.
 Examples include the Hohenfels and Schadeck Castle at Runkel on the Lahn.

 The few surviving stone counter or siege castles generally show evidence of less careful construction.
 In order to build the fortification quickly, clay was mixed with the lime mortar.
 These defences are therefore dangerous today in view of their condition and can be made safe through painstaking renovation.

 Academic research has only investigated counter and siege castles to any great extent since the end of the 20th century.
 After scholars like Joachim Zeune had concerned themselves in the 1980s and 1990s more with the symbolism of medieval fortifications, subsequent research began to be more critical of the then established theses.
 As part of the new focus on the functional and military aspects of military architecture, the counter castle became more of a focus of military historical interest.

 Early Norman occupation castles in England

-The Norman invasion of England had undergone long preparation and is generally reckoned as one of the most notable military-strategic campaigns of the early High Middle Ages.
+The Norman Conquest of England had undergone long preparation and is generally reckoned as one of the most notable military-strategic campaigns of the early High Middle Ages.
 The Normans attacked the island just at the time when the English were busy defending a Norwegian attack in the north.
 The English Army under King Harold succeeded in repelling the Vikings but now exhausted, had to fight roughly 7,000 well-equipped Norman warriors.